Ordering-disordering dynamics of the $q$-voter model under random external bias: Consensus Time

 This result shows that the consensus time grows logarithmically with the system size $N$ and is inversely proportional to the independence probability.
 In contrast, in the absence of an external field, the consensus time scales linearly with the system size $N$~\cite{redner2019reality}.

 For $q > 1$, the integral yields the leading-order behavior

-where $\mathcal{C}(c, q, p)$ is a subleading correction term that is independent of $N$ but depends on the initial condition $c$, the nonlinearity strength $q$, and the independence probability $p$.
+where $\mathcal{C}(c(0), q, p)$ is a subleading correction term that is independent of $N$ but depends on the initial fraction $c(0)$, the nonlinear strength $q$, and the independence probability $p$.
 This correction captures the contribution from the global shape of the drift function $v(c)$ away from the absorbing boundary.
-In all cases, $\mathcal{C}(c, q, p) < 0$ for the admissible parameter range considered here.
+In all cases, $\mathcal{C}(c(0), q, p) < 0$ for the admissible parameter range considered here.

-In general, $\mathcal{C}(c, q, p)$ can be computed via partial fraction decomposition of the integrand $1/v(c)$ and expressed as:
+In general, $\mathcal{C}(c(0), q, p)$ can be computed via partial fraction decomposition of the integrand $1/v(c)$ and expressed as: